MrTopperTom/Claculator-Console/README.md

 # Claculator-Console
-a calculator in a console
+a C# calculator in a console